taskiq-python/taskiq/docs/guide/state-and-deps.md

 @[code python](../examples/state/class_dependency.py)

 As you can see, the dependency for `my_task` function is declared with `TaskiqDependency()`.
-It's because you can omit the class if it's declared in typehint for the parameter.
+It's because you can omit the class if it's declared in type-hint for the parameter.
 This feature doesn't work with dependency functions, it's only for classes.

 You can pass dependencies for classes in the constructor.